-Apple recently proposed that 13 new emoji’s be introduced representing people living with various disabilities.
+Apple recently proposed that 13 new emoji be introduced representing people living with various disabilities.
 The company said in its proposal that representing those living with disabilities would ensure a more inclusive emoji experience for all.
-Apple wanted to ensure that members of the deaf and blind communities, as well as those making use of wheelchairs, are properly depicted.
-To this end, the company convened with institutions such as the Cerebral Palsy Foundation, the American Council of the Blind and the National Association of the Deaf in order to get a better idea as to what proper representation would mean.
+Apple wanted to ensure that members of the deaf and blind communities and those using wheelchairs were properly depicted.
+To this end, the company convened with institutions such as the Cerebral Palsy Foundation, the American Council of the Blind, and the National Association of the Deaf to better understand what proper representation would mean.

-Other disability-representative emojis include a mechanical or prosthetic arm and leg, the deaf sign, a human ear fitted with a hearing aid device, a person walking with a white cane, a guide dog with a harness and a service dog with a vest and a leash.
+A lot of thought had gone into the proposal.
+For example, manual and mechanically-driven wheelchairs were included in the request.
+The company said it did not want to perceive that one wheelchair is better than another in mobility.
+Other include a mechanical or prosthetic arm and leg, the deaf sign, a human ear fitted with a hearing aid device, a person walking with a white cane, a guide dog with a harness, and a service dog with a vest and a leash.

 Not A Comprehensive List

-Apple however stressed that the initial proposal including the 13 new emojis is to be viewed as a starting point and is by no means meant to be an exhaustive list of all possible existing disabilities.
+However, Apple stressed that the initial proposal, including the 13 new emojis, is to be viewed as a starting point and is not meant to be an exhaustive list of all possible existing disabilities.
 The company said that the emojis that it had selected to be included in the proposal represented those facing the challenges of disability in the four main categories: the blind and those suffering from low or impaired vision, the deaf and those that are hard of hearing, physical motor disabilities and also hidden disabilities.

 Find More Interesting Topics :